christianalfoni/impact/docs/learn/store.md

   <Playground />
 </ClientOnly>

 Moving back to our initial example we implement the same `count` and `increase` using **Impact**.
-A traditional React context depends on the reconciliation loop, but **Impact** provides an observation context, called a **Store**.
+Traditional React state management depends on the reconciliation loop, but **Impact** frees you from that by defining a **Store**.
 The store is just a function where you are free to instantiate classes, assign local variables, start subscriptions, pretty much whatever you want.
 The function will **not** reconcile, it only runs once.

-The `useStore` function can be used inside components, and other stores, to consume a store.
-Stores are global by default.
+The `useStore` function consumes a store.
+It can be used inside components and other stores.
+Stores are global by default, as seen in this example.

 ::: info